stratospher/Research-Artefact-Access-System/PROBLEMSTATEMENT.md

   relevant files

-  **Implementation Requirements: \#\#**
+## Implementation Requirements:

-  DB Design:Use MySQL database to store tables containing user level information, research level
+  ### DB Design:

-  information and file level information.
-Relevant columns in research data table can be decided by
+  Use MySQL database to store tables containing user level information, research level information and file level information.

-  developer.
+  Relevant columns in research data table can be decided by developer.

-  Screens:
+  ### Screens:

 * [x] Screen 1 : Text Boxes for username and password and submit button to be provided.
 * [x] Screen 2: To view information for Superior.